Dynamic game difficulty balancing

-Dynamic game difficulty balancing (DGDB), also known as dynamic difficulty adjustment (DDA), adaptive difficulty or dynamic game balancing (DGB), is the process of automatically changing parameters, scenarios, and behaviors in a video game in real-time, based on the player's ability, in order to avoid making the player bored (if the game is too easy) or frustrated (if it is too hard).
-The goal of dynamic difficulty balancing is to keep the user interested from the beginning to the end, providing a good level of challenge.
+Dynamic game difficulty balancing (DGDB), also known as dynamic difficulty adjustment (DDA), adaptive difficulty, or dynamic game balancing (DGB), is the process of automatically adjusting parameters, scenarios, and behaviors in a video game in real-time based on the player's ability.
+Its purpose is to prevent the player from becoming bored if the game is too easy or frustrated if it is too difficult.
+The aim of dynamic difficulty balancing is to maintain the player's interest throughout the game by providing an appropriate level of challenge.

 Dynamic game elements

 Some elements of a game that might be changed via dynamic difficulty balancing include: